Note

 rate deinterlaced, you get duplicated frames eg

 11223344556677 (with very slight differences).
-This

-is very similar to Progressive Segmented Frame
+This is very similar to Progressive Segmented

-(PSF) mentioned below.
+Frame (PSF) mentioned below.

 What looks like a fully interlaced file can actually be

 progressive, would you believe it.
+This would have

 To fix, the preference is to use AVISynth>TFM(), but

-practically, if you simply double-rate deinterlace it,
+practically, if you simply single-rate deinterlace it,

-frame rate has doubled.
+issue because the frame rate has doubled.

-Example file of a Progressive file that looks
+Examples file of a Progressive file that looks

 interlaced: